nrjdalal/smart-registry/README.md

 ### From Specific Directories

-If you want to generate the registry from specific directories, you can use the `-d` flag to specify the directories.
+To generate the registry from specific directories, use the `-d` flag to specify the directories.

 ```bash
 npx smart-registry -d <directory1> -d <directory2> -d <directory3> ...